 Question ======== What is the question?
 Answerlist ---------- * A * B * C * D Solution ======== A and C Answerlist ---------- * True * False * True * False Meta-information ================ exname: question1 extype: mchoice exsolution: 1010 exshuffle: TRUE

-I don’t think there is much to explain about the question, the answerlist or the solution section in this example.
-Just copy and paste it for your first questions.
-However, let’s have a look at the meta-information at the end of the exercise which is need to scan and assess the results.
-First, you have to give your question (exercise) a name (exame).
-Next, you have to outline the exercise type (extype), which means that we have to outline whether you create a single (schoice) or multiple choice (mchoice) question; Exsolution points to the binary string for the solution.
-A and C are right in the example above, which leads to exercise solution of 1010.
-Ultimately, you must decide whether the answers of the questions should be shuffled or not.
+I don’t think there is much to say how to provide a question, answerlist or the solutions.
+So, let’s have a look at the meta-information at the end of the exercise.
+In this section you have to outline whether you use a single (schoice) or multiple choice (mchoice); exsolution points to the binary string code for the solutions, here A and C are right which leads to 1010.
+Ultimately, you can decide whether the answers of the questions is shuffled or not.

-The R exams package has much more to offer than I could possibly show in this post.
+The R exams package has much more to offer than I could possibly show you.
 I just tried to give a quick summary how R can be used for exams.
-Visit the R exams website for tutorials, the dynamic exercises, or e-learning tests.
-Most of all I hope that I could convince some people that learning how to create, scan, and correct exams with R is not rocket science.
+Visit the website for tutorials, the dynamic exercises, or e-learning tests.
+But most of all I hope that I could convince some people that learning how to create, scan, and correct exams with R is no magic at all.

 - 14 minute read, 2802 words